shyrone312/Exotic/README.md

-# Exotic
+# Exotic Description
 In this app the user will be able to view different types of sneakers.
 Also the user will be able to view the price.
+The category fior this app is retail, also user will be able to use Exotic on moblie only.
+Anybody that would like to purchase a pair of sneakers will benefit for this app.
+So this app is intened for sneakers purchases only and the user will be abke to view image of sneakes.

 # Networking